Wolstenholme and Vandiver primes: Abstract

 \section{Abstract}

 A prime $p$ is a \textit{Wolstenholme prime} if $\binom{2p}{p}\equiv2$ mod $p^4$, or, equivalently, if $p$ divides the numerator of the Bernoulli number $B_{p-3}$; a \textit{Vandiver prime} $p$ is one that divides the Euler number $E_{p-3}$.
 Only two Wolstenholme primes and eight Vandiver primes are known.
-We increase the search range in the first case by a factor of $6$, and show that no additional Wolstenholme primes exist up to $60$ billion, and in the second case by a factor of $8$, proving that no additional Vandiver primes occur up to $40$ billion.
+We increase the search range in the first case by a factor of \upd{ten}, and show that no additional Wolstenholme primes exist up to $\upd{10^{11}}$, and in the second case by a factor of \upd{twenty}, proving that no additional Vandiver primes occur up to \upd{this same bound}.
 To facilitate this, we develop a number of new congruences for Bernoulli and Euler numbers mod $p$ that are favorable for computation, and we implement some highly parallel searches using GPUs.